thehtb/HTBKVObservation/README.md

 ## Caveats

-# While I am using this in a client project, that project has not yet shipped so I can't promise wide-spread testing.
+1. While I am using this in a number of Mac and iOS client projects, I can't promise wide-spread testing.
 Take a look at the tests in the test app and if you are using scenarios that you don't thing are tested pull requests are welcome!
-# It now requires ARC.
+2. As of version 0.2 it requires ARC.
 It is most tested under MacOS 10.8 but supports 10.7 and up and iOS 5 and up (there are test apps for both MacOS 10.7 and iOS 5).

 ## Running the Test Apps